 Audi A5 review

-The Audi A5 is a stylish two-door coupe that's a rival to the likes of the new BMW 4 Series
+Efficient engines and attractive design mean the Audi A5 is still a stylish two-door coupe to rival the likes of the new BMW 4 Series

 Our choice: Audi A5 2.0 TDI quattro S line

 In 2012 the A5 received a facelift to keep the styling looking fresh.
 The results worked well and the sharp design of the Audi help it to stand out from the crowd (if not from the rest of the Audi range), with a crease running down the side of the car into the sleek headlights at the front.

 How good the car looks can vary a lot depending on the trim level you go for, however.
 The standard 17-inch wheels look a bit too small, but move up to the S line model and the bigger rims, lower suspension and bold bodykit help things along.